Blog Layout

 What Are the Origins of the Federal Fair Housing Act?

-The death of Dr. Martin Luther King, Jr. ultimately pushed the passing of the bill with the aim of providing equal opportunity, federal fair housing law and housing and urban development that prohibit discrimination being one area of this.
+The death of Dr. Martin Luther King, Jr. ultimately pushed the passing of the bill with the aim of providing equal housing opportunity, federal fair housing law and housing and urban development making discrimination in housing illegal.

 What is a Protected Class in California Under the Fair Housing Act?

-According to California fair housing laws, the protected characteristics for tenants are extended beyond those listed at the federal level.
-State fair housing laws prevents discrimination based on the following:
+According to California Fair employment and housing laws, the protected characteristics for a person are extended beyond those listed at the federal level.
+State fair housing laws prevents discrimination practices based on the following:

 • Ancestry